The spooky season is upon us. That means you’re busy setting up your house for Halloween parties and trick-or-treaters.

 Stick each end into a pumpkin, and your pumpkin will look like it has rabies.
 Carving pumpkins is overrated anyway—this is definitely the easy way out.

 Have you ever wondered about the anatomy of your cat?
 I’m not sure how accurate this phony skeleton is, but it can definitely add some spookiness to your house.
+It’s 14 inches long, with a bendable tail and moveable jaw, and it comes with a 12-inch rat companion.

 This zombie may not look like the zombies from The Walking Dead, but it’s still a frightening addition to your outdoor decor.
 Set up a haunted graveyard on your front lawn, and stick this poor soul’s arms and head into the ground.